Countdown to universal prohibition

 Good news ...

 Global progress towards achieving prohibition of all corporal punishment of children in all settings is accelerating worldwide, particularly in the context of follow up to the UN Study on Violence Against Children.
-As at April 2016, 49 states have achieved prohibition of corporal punishment in all settings, including the home; a further 54 states are committed to achieving a complete legal ban.
+53 states have now achieved prohibition of corporal punishment in all settings, including the home; a further 56 states are committed to achieving a complete legal ban.

 States prohibiting all corporal punishment of children, including in the home

 2011 - South Sudan

 pre-2006 - Austria (1989), Bulgaria (2000), Croatia (1999), Cyprus (1994), Denmark (1997), Finland (1983), Germany (2000), Hungary (2005), Iceland (2003), Israel (2000), Latvia (1998), Norway (1987), Romania (2004), Sweden (1979), Turkmenistan (2002), Ukraine (2004)